Ex-lecturer held without bail, charged with threats to UCLA

 The emails prompted UCLA to hold classes remotely Tuesday; they had just returned to in-person teaching the day before.
 The university has more than 31,000 undergraduate students and 14,000 graduate students.

-While university officials have not described the emails, Los Angeles Police Department Chief Michel Moore said Tuesday that Harris was “potentially planning for a mass violence or shooting event at UCLA.”
+They tried calling him twice but he did not answer.
+He later spoke to an officer through the door, in the middle of the night, but refused to come out.
+More than an hour later, Harris allegedly sent an email referencing the police at his door.
+The expletive-filled missive also said “the more u try to stop this message the more violence u gonna unleash,” the affidavit states.

+Harris was taken into custody later Tuesday after he voluntarily exited his apartment.

-A seven-page affidavit, written by an FBI special agent, details a period of unstable behavior beginning in January 2021, when Harris allegedly emails his mother about his plans to “hunt” down and kill a University of California, Irvine, professor.
+The FBI agent’s affidavit details a period of unstable behavior beginning in January 2021, when Harris allegedly emails his mother about his plans to “hunt” down and kill a University of California, Irvine, professor.
 He had briefly met the professor years ago when they were both at Duke University and then allegedly harassed her via email and text message in 2020 and 2021.

 In March, the affidavit states, Harris again allegedly emailed his mother.
 This time he threatened to harm himself.
 A few days later, he asked his mother, “Is UC Irvine reopening for classes in person?”